The Toro (NYSE:TTC) Releases FY 2021 Earnings Guidance

 The Toro (NYSE:TTC) issued an update on its FY 2021 earnings guidance on Tuesday morning.
 The company provided earnings per share (EPS) guidance of $3.450-3.550 for the period, compared to the Thomson Reuters consensus estimate of $3.540.
 The company issued revenue guidance of $3.78 billion-3.89 billion, compared to the consensus revenue estimate of $3.70 billion.

-The Toro (NYSE:TTC) last posted its earnings results on Wednesday, June 2nd.
-The company reported $1.29 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.22 by $0.07.
-The firm had revenue of $1.15 billion for the quarter, compared to the consensus estimate of $1.11 billion.
-The Toro had a net margin of 10.65% and a return on equity of 32.43%.
-The business’s quarterly revenue was up 23.7% on a year-over-year basis.
-During the same period in the prior year, the business posted $0.92 earnings per share.
-Analysts expect that The Toro will post 3.52 EPS for the current fiscal year.
+The Toro (NYSE:TTC) last announced its quarterly earnings results on Wednesday, June 2nd.
+The company reported $1.29 EPS for the quarter, beating the Zacks’ consensus estimate of $1.22 by $0.07.
+The Toro had a net margin of 11.19% and a return on equity of 34.20%.
+The business had revenue of $1.15 billion for the quarter, compared to analyst estimates of $1.11 billion.
+During the same quarter in the prior year, the business earned $0.92 EPS.
+The Toro’s quarterly revenue was up 23.7% on a year-over-year basis.
+Research analysts forecast that The Toro will post 3.52 earnings per share for the current fiscal year.

-Separately, Zacks Investment Research downgraded The Toro from a buy rating to a hold rating in a research report on Tuesday.
-Four analysts have rated the stock with a hold rating and one has assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and a consensus target price of $104.33.
+Separately, Zacks Investment Research lowered shares of The Toro from a buy rating to a hold rating in a research report on Tuesday, June 8th.
+Four investment analysts have rated the stock with a hold rating and one has assigned a buy rating to the company.
+The company presently has an average rating of Hold and an average target price of $104.33.

 The Toro Company Profile